ssvlabs/SIPs/sips/re_registering_attack_protection.md

 The honest user will need to exit the validator immediately.

 ## Rational & Design Goals
-We need to protect users from having their validators being hijacked by malicious actors by ensuring that only the owner of the validator can register it to the SSV network.
-This SIP proposes a solution using validator private key to sign on the address that making the registration and a nonce.
+This SIP proposes a method to safeguard users by preventing unauthorized access to their validators by harmful entities.
+The proposal ensures that only the legitimate owner of a validator can enroll it in the SSV network.
+The process involves using the validator's private key to sign the address that is registering, along with a nonce.

-A nonce is required to prevent re-registering edge case where the removed validator address is compromised and the attacker can re-register it with the original address.
+The nonce is a necessary addition to prevent a unique edge case where, if a validator address that has been removed is compromised, a malicious party could potentially re-register it using the original address.

-The BLS signature will be verified by the ssv nodes using the validator public key and making sure the nonce is higher than the last one.
-The nonce will be on an account level and not a validator level to prevent the case where a validator is removed and re-registered by the same user.
+The BLS signature's authenticity will be confirmed by the SSV nodes, which will use the validator's public key and ensure that the nonce value is greater than the previous one.
+Instead of being on a validator level, the nonce will be on an account level to prevent scenarios where a validator is deregistered and re-registered by the same user.

-It should be decided if it's needed to be stored on the contract or on the SSV nodes only.
+The decision regarding whether the nonce should be stored on the contract or solely on the SSV nodes still needs to be made.

 ## Specification
 The specification is divided into 3 parts: